 Most recently, Laura directed her first narrative short called Moving Violation, which stars Milana Vayntrub and won Best Narrative Short at the DC Independent Film Festival.
 During the Spring of 2019, Laura served as the director's shadow on the set of Showtime's Homeland.
 Prior to this, she spent AY 2019/2019 as a Filmmaker-in-Residence within SOC.

-The Lab grew out of the “Community Voice Project,” an endeavor pioneered by former professor Nina Shapiro-Pearl.
+The Lab grew out of the “Community Voice Project,” an endeavor pioneered by former professor Nina Shapiro-Perl.
 Over the years, the project produced nearly 100 short films in collaboration with more than 30 community organizations.
 These stories brought voice and visibility to underserved communities while providing students and DC storytellers with a transformative, yet practical experience.
 View films made between 2012 – 2017 by the Community Voice Project

 View our Community Voice Film Series online.